ircflagship2/pype/README.md

 $ ls / | python ~/bin/pype.py 'print _.upper()'
 ```

-Print files/folders containing the character 's' in uppercase, the rest in lowercase:
+Print files/folders containing the character *s* in uppercase, the rest in lowercase:

 ```shell
 $ ls / | pype "if 's' in _ { print _.upper() } else { print _.lower() }"
 ```

-Do something cummulative using `--before` and `--after`. let's count all
+Do something cummulative using `--before` and `--after`.
+Let's count all
 folders/files containing an *s*

 ```shell